vunetsys/asearch/README.md

 - NLP litterature.
 - New functions to individually update a Conference for the current year.
 - Looking at a Tech Stack for the cohesion between the Back-end and Front-end of the project --> Currently leaning towards a End-to-End Javascript Project using the MERN (MongoDB - Express.js - React.js - Node.js) Stack with the use of python for the search algorithm (tokenizing,...).

+## Monday 20th of April - Bi-Weekly Update:

+#### Current Limitations:
+- As a solution to the problem with the ssh tunneling i have contacted Elsevier to know if it is possible to get a Institutional token, Today, they have set me up with a token.
+So far i have to repopulate the database with the abstracts of the papers.
+- However I have an issue with accessing all papers so i will email Elsevier again see what is possible

+#### What i am working on currently :
+- NLP litterature.
+- New functions to individually update a Conference for the current year.
+- Start implementing tokenizing and reverse indexing.